aggalex/ousia/README.md

 Builders form the backbone of the crate.
-They are automatically generated based on the [gtk4-rs](https://github.com/gtk-rs/gtk4-rs) crate itself, which is a dependency to this crate, and make use of its own builders on their implementations.
-Forte builders provide a few extra features on top of [gtk4-rs](https://github.com/gtk-rs/gtk4-rs)'s builders, namely in supporting Forte's Rx-like reactivity structs, and also signals.
+They are automatically generated based on the [gtk4-rs](https://github.com/gtk-rs/gtk4-rs) crate itself, which is a dependency to this crate, and make use of its own builders on their implementations. ousia builders provide a few extra features on top of [gtk4-rs](https://github.com/gtk-rs/gtk4-rs)'s builders, namely in supporting ousia's Rx-like reactivity structs, and also signals.

 #### Features:
-- Get a forte builder using the `::forte()` method on your desired gtk4-rs widget
+- Get a ousia builder using the `::ousia()` method on your desired gtk4-rs widget
 - initialize a property using the corresponding method, like `.property_name(value)`
 - track a property using the `.bind()` builder provider and a reactive monad as value:
 `.bind().property_name(reactive)`